selfmadecode/SafeKrypt.Data.Security/README.md

 Now, you can reference the SafeCrypt library in your C# project.

-## Usage
+## Aes

-To use the AES encryption in your C# application, instantiate the `AesEncryption` or `AesDecryption` class and call the provided methods.
-Here's a simple example:
+To use AES encryption in your C# application, access the static Aes class directly.
+Call the provided methods; Here's a simple example:

 ```csharp
 using SafeCrypt.AES;